 If you’re ready to stop breastfeeding, the idea of saying goodbye to it all at once and never looking back might seem enticing.
 However, if you have the option of doing a slow and steady wean, it’s encouraged that you do so.

-Although stopping breastfeeding cold turkey can feel like the best option for you and your child, it can also come with serious complications.
+Although stopping breastfeeding suddenly can feel like the best option for you and your child, it can also come with serious complications.

 Breast milk is made on a “supply and demand” basis.
 The more you nurse, the more milk your body produces (source).
-If you stop nursing cold turkey, your body doesn’t immediately know to stop producing breast milk at the same rate it has been.
+If you stop nursing abruptly, your body doesn’t immediately know to stop producing breast milk at the same rate it has been making it.

-This can lead to painful breast engorgement and, in severe cases, mastitis.
+This can lead to painful breast engorgement and, in severe cases, mastitis (breast infection).